alynioke/rtg-mentorship-2022/lecture_4/README.md

 - Use this mixin to substitute abovementioned rules in each place they appear with `@include`.
 - Now there is less code and no repetitions!
 And code is easier to manage, because if we need to change centering we can do so from 1 place!

-⚠️

-#### Mixins

-- in `helpers.scss` define new mixin which will answer for setting width and height of the element based on passed parameter ([example](https://github.com/alynioke/exercise-sass-ready/commit/bd94eda132756ecdae40700227266661f0624007#diff-6b35906a2d871acb71bae44d81be370207a70484f8cc646eede944634b36b0a7R8))
-- for recipe image for mobile and desktop Media Query use 1 line mixin to define square dimensions instead of width and height ([example](https://github.com/alynioke/exercise-sass-ready/blob/main/sass/recipes.scss#L35))
-- Mixins allow you to define styles that can be re-used throughout your stylesheet!

-  EXTRACT helpers and variables into 1 file and include that instead of 2 lines in each file